 Computer tests speed up the exam process, but it is also a lot easier to misread and make a hasty decision.
 So, take your time and read everything carefully.

 Make an Appointment?

 To save time when you are ready for your test, make an appointment online at www.dmv.ca.gov or call during normal business hours.

 Do Not Cheat!

 Remember, the use of any testing aids is strictly prohibited.
 This includes, but is not limited to, the use of cell phones, cheat sheets, and the California Driver Handbook.
-If any testing aid is used during the written test, the written test will be marked as a failure.
+If you use any aid during the written test, you will fail.
 An action may also be taken by the DMV against your driving privilege or the driving privilege of anyone else who assists you in the examination process.